 Teachers must evaluate, justify the value of, and adapt to emerging technology in the learning process.
 Yet, pre-service teachers have difficulty blending technology with sound pedagogy and content instruction (TPACK), often using technology to create activity-driven lessons rather than standards-based lessons (Wang, Schmidt-Crawford, & Jin, 2018).
-While research indicates that pre-service teachers have a positive attitude toward technology, they have a very narrow idea of what actually constitutes appropriate use of technology to support content impacts the success of their teaching.
+While research indicates that pre-service teachers have a positive attitude toward technology, they have a very narrow idea of what actually constitutes appropriate use of technology in the classroom (Redmond & Lock, 2019).
+Understanding the appropriate use of technology to support content impacts the success of their teaching.
 It is critical that future educators develop confidence in evaluating and leveraging emerging technology to support content instruction.
 This call to action is aligned with the National Educational Technology Plan which stresses teacher exploration of emergent technologies to increase student motivation and promote access and equity (King & South, 2017).